Bed Bug Problems You Probably Don't Have to Worry About

 On Pets

 Pets can bring in ticks and fleas, so it's not surprising that people wonder if they could also be transferors of bed bugs.
 The good news is that it's not something to worry about.
 First, Cimex Lectularius is the bed bug species that, like humans, isn't that fond of other types of food.
 Second, it has trouble hanging onto and traversing an animal's fur.
-Cimex Lectularius truly loves the bare skin of humans.
+Cimex lectularius truly loves the bare skin of humans.
 Or, as one veterinarian put it, "What I tell my clients, though, is they will walk over 50 cats and dogs to get to us."

 But…